 First Aid Kit vs Trauma or Emergency Medical Kit

 While I’m drilling you on your first aid kit, this post isn’t even about that.
-A first aid kit, as we know, is fantastic for minor injuries like cuts, scrapes, blisters, etc. We don’t even need to talk about technique – if you don’t know how to apply a Band-Aid, stop reading my blog right now and NEVER head into the woods!
-The store-bought first aid kits are pretty self-explanatory and often include instructions.
+Basic first aid kits, as we know, are fantastic for wound care and minor injuries like scrapes, blisters, etc. We don’t even need to talk about technique.

-Today, you will learn about some army ranger or EMT gear and how and when to use these items.
-In other words, we are dealing with trauma or major injuries, and for that, we need an emergency medical kit.
 If I am being honest, it’s a subject that scares the crap out of me and most other people, for that matter.
 The good news is the sooner you learn it and get it out of the way, the sooner you can save yourself or a loved one.

 What if I Know Nothing About Medical Emergencies?